ZZZZZYYYYYYun/Final_Project/README.md

 ## Simulation's variables of uncertainty
-We assume we have two options for the restaurant.
+We assume we have three options for the restaurant.
 The location will cause two different pseudo-random variables, one is the total number of customers and the other one is profit we get from every customer.
 The third variable we get is dinning time for every customer.

+* Location A(busy place during weekday)
+    * Open: Mon - Sat
+    * Mon - Fri (lunch):
 * Total number of customers: For this variable, we built a function as generator to get how many customers we will have and how they distribution.
 We set the open time from 11:00AM to 2:00PM, for every minute, the max customers is 5, min customers is 0, and on most occasions customer count is 2.
 Base on the PERT distribution, we can get a serial array to get how many customers the resturant could accomodate during this time.
 We distributed the customers as a PERT distribution from 11:00 AM to 2:00PM and the most customers visit at 12:00PM.

 * Dining time: This variable is used to check if the restaurant table is avaiable.
 We set the range as 0 to 40, less than 3 means the customer come for picking up.
 They won't use the table.
 We set highest frequency time as 15.
 So this will be another PERT distribution.